 West African Ebola epidemic

 Beyond the death and suffering caused by the disease, the crisis could have lasting development consequences in the region, where many countries are still recovering from years of conflict and instability.
-Guinea, Sierra Leone and Liberia is projected to lose $13 billion in lost GDP due to Ebola while individual livelihoods have shrunk due to lost wages and lost productivity.
+Guinea, Sierra Leone and Liberia are projected to lose $1.17 billion in lost GDP due to Ebola.
+The agricultural sector accounts for 57% of Sierra Leone's GDP and 37% of Liberia's.
+Disruptions during the growing season have resulted in the inflation of the price of key food crops.
+In Liberia, the price of a highly nutritious and standard food staple, cassava, has increased by 150%.
+While individual livelihoods have shrunk due to lost wages, unemployment, and lost productivity, rising hunger fueled by soaring costs of basic necessities are exacerbating the ongoing crisis.
 Economic growth has been affected as emerging sectors such as tourism, agriculture and private sector investment are reduced, and development programmes may have to be postponed or interrupted in affected areas.

 At the same time, measures such as border containment, quarantine, airport screening, and appropriate protection for medical personnel could cost the governments of the region hundreds of millions of dollars from already stretched budgets.